-The excess of expenditures over appropriations in the Food Service fund was funded by a transfer in from the General fund
+The excess of expenditures over appropriations in the General fund was funded by actual revenues in excess of budget.

 Note 3: Detailed Notes on All Funds

 A. Deposits

 Custodial credit risk for deposits and investments is the risk that in the event of a bank failure, the Charter School's deposits and investments may not be returned or the Charter School will not be able to recover collateral securities in the possession of an outside party.
 In accordance with Minnesota statutes and as authorized by the Board of Education, the Charter School maintains deposits at those depository banks, all of which are members of the Federal Reserve System.